 Scenario Change to Solvency ratio in Scenario

-Interest rate curve + 0.5% -/- 1%
+Interest rate curve + 0.5% -/- 0%

-Interest rate curve -/- 0.5% + 0%
+Interest rate curve -/- 0.5% + 1%

-In the scenario where interest rates rise by 0.5% point, the Solvency II ratio decreases by 1%-points due a reduction in the Own funds combined with a smaller reduction of the SCR.
-Own funds decrease as the value of government bonds, derivatives and mortgages decline and the decline is largely offset by a reduction in the value of technical provisions.
-The SCR also drops as the shock scenarios used in the derivation of the SCR are applied to lower base values of asset and liabilities.
+In the scenario where interest rates rise by 0.5% point, the Solvency II ratio remains stable.
+Own Funds decrease as the value of government bonds, derivatives and mortgages decline and the decline is largely offset by a reduction in the value of technical provisions.
+The SCR also slightly drops as the shock scenarios used in the derivation of the SCR are applied to lower base values of asset and liabilities.

-Conversely, in the scenario where interest rates fall by 0.5% point, the Solvency II ratio will remain stable.
+Conversely, in the scenario where interest rates fall by 0.5% point, the Solvency II ratio increases by 1%-point.